EvaGraceSmith/can-of-books-frontend/README.md

 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example:

-01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. --> 2-18-23 8:00am Add Book function working
+01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->
+* 2-18-23 8:00am Add Book function now working
-2-18-23 5:00pm Delete button is now functioning 2-19-23 9:00pm Update Read status is now functioning
+* 2-18-23 5:00pm Delete button is now functioning
+* 2-19-23 9:00pm Update Read status is now functioning

 ## Estimates
 Name of feature: __________Lab 11- Carousel______________________